us0p/interview_preparation/english_questions.md

 many contracts every year had an imrove of productiviy in the end of the year of estimated 50% as the proccess became fully automated.
-At the time i resigned, there were other clinics seeking to implement the system to their clinics as well and the client we were developing a mobile solution of the system so that psychologists could access the system directly from their phone leading to a better user experience.
+At the time i resigned, there were other clinics seeking to implement the system to their clinics as well and the client was developing a mobile solution of the system so that psychologists could access the system directly from their phone leading to a better user experience.
 Looking back i consider the result of the project as a success and that it